Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 Finally, we average the time-specific projected CATEs over all time periods to define the following overall projected CATE:

-When the moderator takes a finite number of values, the true $\catet$ defined in Equation~\cref{eq:catet} can be represented exactly based on a saturated parametric model, and the projection estimand coincides with the true CATE.
-For a continuous moderator, projecting the estimand onto an interpretable, lower-dimensional space allows us to better understand how the CATE varies with the moderator.
+When the moderator takes a finite number of values, $\catet[]$ defined in Eqn~\cref{eq:catet} can be represented exactly based on a saturated parametric model, and the projection estimand coincides with the true CATE.
+For a continuous moderator, projecting this estimand onto a lower-dimensional space provides an interpretable and stable summary of how the CATE varies with the moderator, while potentially smoothing over localized nonlinear patterns.

+Our inferential target is $\tau_{h',h''}^{\mathrm{Proj.}}(\seffm;\bbeta^\ast_{1},\dots,\bbeta^\ast_{T})$, i.e., the projection of the CATE onto the working model class.
+This projection should be interpreted as a summary of effect heterogeneity rather than a structural assumption on the true effect surface.
+Even if the working model is misspecified, our estimation and inference remain valid with respect to this projection parameter.

-\paragraph{Intervention over multiple time periods.} We generalize our estimand to the settings with stochastic interventions defined over multiple consecutive time periods.
-Consider a stochastic intervention over $M$ time periods, denoted by $F_{\bm h} = F_{h_1}\times F_{h_2}\times\dots\times F_{h_M}$, where the treatment is assigned according to $F_{h_{t}}$ at time $t$, $F_{h_{t-1}}$ at time $t-1$, and so on until time $t - M + 1$ when the intervention distribution is given by $F_{h_M}$.
+\paragraph*{Intervention over multiple time periods.} We generalize our estimand to stochastic interventions defined over multiple consecutive time periods.
+Consider a stochastic intervention over $M$ time periods, denoted by $F_{\bm h} = F_{h_1}\times \dots\times F_{h_M}$, where the treatment is assigned according to $F_{h_{1}}$ at time $t$, $F_{h_{2}}$ at time $t-1$, and so on until time $t - M + 1$.

 Formally, we define the expected number of outcome events in pixel $S_i$ at time $t$ under this multi-period stochastic intervention as follows: